Ghaderpour/LSWAVE-SignalProcessing/JUST_PythonPackage_EGhaderpour/readme.txt

 This should display the amplitude spectrogram.
 The cyclic frequencies are in cycles per year (c/y).
 Users may also suppress the annual peaks in the spectrogram (1 c/y) by adding --freq 1 in the command above.
-In cases where the matrix of normal equations becomes singular (singularity error), users may change/alter the window size parameters i.e., by adding --L0 5 to the command as an example
+In cases where the matrix of normal equations becomes singular (singularity error), users may change/alter the window size parameters, i.e., by adding --L0 5 to the command as an example

 The full description of parameters is available from the Command Prompt using pydoc: